Pagure/pagure/doc/configuration.rst

 EMAIL_SEND
 ~~~~~~~~~~

-This configuration key allows turning on or off any email notification for
+This configuration key allows turning on or off all email notification for
 this pagure instance.
 This can be useful to turn off when developing on
 pagure, or for test or pre-production instances.